bbaranoff/binding-down-to-gsm/docs/index.rst

       allowed cell before vacating ARFCN 871—hence it stays there until such a cell appears.

 .. tip:: Thus, you see the UE stay on 2G 001–01 for several seconds (or even minutes, until it finds a different allowed PLMN / RAT).
-It does **not** “refall back to 4G” immediately, because from the UE’s perspective there simply isn’t any other *advertised* cell to go to—only that one forbidden‐PLMN 2G cell, which it can’t deregister from until it finds an alternative.
+It does **not** “refall back to 4G” immediately, because from the UE’s perspective there simply isn’t any other *advertised* cell to go
 I am hurry
 ==========